-Registers of Scotland (RoS) is the government department responsible for keeping public registers of land, property, and other legal documents in Scotland.
+Registers of Scotland (RoS) keeps public registers of land, property, and other legal documents in Scotland.

-We are headed by the Keeper of the Registers of Scotland who is directly accountable to the Scottish Parliament.
+The Keeper of the Registers of Scotland is directly accountable to the Scottish Parliament.

 Status and funding

-We are a non-ministerial department of the Scottish government.
+We are not part of the Scottish Government.
 We raise our own funds by charging fees for our services.

 We also collect Land and Buildings Transaction Tax (LBTT) for Revenue Scotland.